OSVVM/OSVVM-Scripts/README.rst

 - SetSecondSimulationTopLevel <library>.<TestName>
    - Sets the name of a second library unit to use during simulation.
    - Called before simulate.
-- TestCase <test-name>
+- TestName <test-name>
-   - Identify the TestCase that is active.
+   - Identify the TestName that is active.
    - Must match name in the testbench call to SetTestName (aka SetAlertLogName).
 - RunTest [<path>/]<name>
-   - Combines analyze, TestCase, and simulate into one step.
+   - Combines analyze, TestName, and simulate into one step.
-   - TestCase and simulate are set to the base name of ``file``.
+   - TestName and simulate are set to the base name of ``file``.
    - Paths are relative to CurrentWorkingDirectory.
 - SkipTest <test-name> Reason
    - Add Skip test to the Build Summary Reports with ``Reason`` as part of the report.